-Subcribe to Our Blog
+Subcribe to Our Newsletter

 Bonded Leather Blues

-To properly repair faux leather, you'd begin by applying a repair compound like our FC1 Soft Filler to create a new vinyl-like surface.
+To properly repair polyurethane or faux leather, you'd begin by applying a repair compound like our Soft Filler to create a new vinyl-like surface.
 This creates water repellency and reflects light similarly to the original material.

 Some folks have painstakingly stripped and scraped away the polyurethane coating and then painted the fabric with Flex Seal® or other flexible/elastic coatings.

 Painting the repair is the final step (and perhaps a coat of Clear Prep+Finish™ for more luster).

 However, any repair compound or rubberized coating that overlaps the existing unstable polyurethane surface is likely to suffer the same fate.
 If the original polyurethane "skin" didn't stick to the material, why would anything else?

 We have had several customers skip the repair compound and just use our colored paints and Clear Prep+Finish™ to create a more uniform appearance.
 That being said, Rub 'n Restore® products are not designed for fabrics and may slightly stiffen these materials.
 And then you're into the realm of fabric paint and you no longer have a leather-like material.